Mohsnmonji/mohsnmonji.github.io/about-me.md

     <a href="https://www.mcgill.ca/cand3/our-people/fellows-2024-25" target="_blank">McGill University</a>,
     and a <strong>CRDCN Emerging Scholar</strong> at the
     <a href="https://crdcn.ca" target="_blank">Canadian Research Data Centre Network (CRDCN)</a>.
-    My doctoral research evaluates <strong>quantitative approaches and statistical methods</strong> used in <strong>health disparities research</strong>.
-In particular, my work critically examines the <strong>quantification of mental health disparities</strong> and the use of statistical methods to measure and study disparities in psychological distress, anxiety, and depression at the population level.
+    In my doctoral research, I <strong>question and evaluate</strong> quantitative approaches and statistical methods used in <strong>health disparities research</strong>.
+    In particular, my work examines the <strong>quantification of mental health disparities</strong> and the use of statistical methods to measure and study disparities in psychological distress, anxiety, and depression at the population level.
   </p>
 </div>